 QUEEN "I WANT TO BREAK FREE" (1984)

-This memorable and controversial video (which was banned by MTV in the U.S. until 1991) was a parody of UK soap opera Coronation Street, in which all of the band members dressed in drag.
-Lead singer Freddie Mercury's character was based on Bet Lynch and Brian May's character was based on Hilda Odgen.
+The very memorable and controversial video for "I Want To Break Free" (which was banned by MTV in the U.S. until 1991) was a parody of UK soap opera Coronation Street, in which all of the band members dressed in drag.
+Lead singer Freddie Mercury's character was based on Bet Lynch, and Brian May's character was based on Hilda Odgen.

 The video also features a piece with the Royal Ballet, for which Freddie Mercury shaved his trademark moustache to portray Nijinsky, although he had kept it for the parody part of the video.